AshleyNGames/AwayFromTown/README.md

 Yellow House,

 OUTDOORS
-Path to Town (between Bus Stop and Town.
-Matthias lives here at Tiffany house), Mountain Path (between Mountain and Backwoods)
+Path to Town (between Bus Stop and Town),

 Things to do (not in order)
 Edit Festivals in town to match new Town map

-remove alter from seed shop,
-change Sunday schedules to go to the house of worship instead of the seed shop, Make Emily work at the house of worship instead of the Saloon.
-(Yes Emily gets a new job and a new NPC will work for Gus.)

 make unique interiors for:
-Plant House (Bailee & Lizzy plus),
 Yellow House,
 Red House,
 Brick House Left (Noa & Christopher),
 Brick House Right,
 Riverside Diner (Bridget),

-Make a map menu edit.

 Test mod with Ridgeside Village,
 Test mod more with East Scarpe